DrkTheDon/DrkGPT/README.md

 #### OUTPUT IN GOOGLE DOCUMENTS
 ![](https://github.com/DrkTheDon/DrkGPT/blob/main/github/ezgif-2-b9f85f2fc1.gif)

-*Whoops accidentaly put the dot at the beggining.
-And this was written on the "HIGH SPEED" option.*
+*Written on the "HIGH SPEED" option.
+Ignore the dot that was my mistake lol.*

 ## For Developers